otrv4/otrv4/otrv4.md

 ```
 The symmetric key (sym_key) is 57 bytes of cryptographically secure random data.
+If the symmetric key is used for the generation of 'ED448-PUBKEY', it is
+denoted 'sym_h' If it is used for the generation of 'ED448-SHARED-PREKEY', it
+is denoted 'sym_d'.

 1. Hash the 'sym_key' using 'SHAKE-256(sym_key, 114)'.
 Store the digest in a
    114-byte buffer.
 Only the lower 57 bytes (denoted 'h') are used for